Naturopathic Doctors in Portland, Oregon

-I am a naturopathic physician as well as a licensed acupuncturist in Portland, Oregon.
-While my status as a Doctor does give me full prescriptive rights, my true passion lies in herbal medicine, homeopathy, physical medicine, neuro-emotional release and techniques in conjunction with nutrition and acupuncture.
+I am an Oregon licensed primary care physician as well as a licensed acupuncturist.
+While my status as a Doctor does give me full prescriptive rights, I prefer to use more gentle, natural techniques when possible.
+I attended USC School of Dentistry for my undergraduate degree and the National University of Natural Medicine for my doctorate.
 My status as both a physician and an acupuncturist trained in classical Chinese medicine gives me a skill set that is unique among my peers.
 As a result, I have been blessed with opportunities for public-speaking engagements and deeply cultivated professional relationships in medicine, mental health and dentistry.

 For me, being my best self begins with balancing my passion for excellence with being the humble student of every patient I treat.
 I want to take the time to get to know you and your physical and emotional health while helping you get to know yourself better.
 I invite all of my patients on a path of self-discovery where we find what is healthy for you through improving self-awareness.
 As a naturopathic doctor, I believe that physical health and spiritual/emotional wellbeing are certainly intertwined.
 Much like a reversible reaction in chemistry, physical health can have profound effects on emotional wellbeing just as emotions can biologically affect us physically over time.
 By achieving balance in both these emotional and physical selves we help our clients move into a greater life fulfillment and health.
 I want to be the best Naturopathic Physician in Portland, Oregon so I can help you become your best self.